-Outgoing University of Sydney ELECTIVE students to Cambodia
+Outgoing University of Sydney medical students to Cambodia

 Number of places: Up to two University of Sydney students will be nominated to represent the Faculty under this scheme.

 Institution: These placements are coordinated by the National Paediatric Hospital (a teaching hospital for our partner the University of Health Sciences) in Phnom Penh.

 They may also be opportunities to link with other organisations in other parts of Cambodia that we have less formal links with.
 For example; Angkor Hospital for Children and New Hope Cambodia in Siem Reap.

 Students wishing to arrange their own electives in Cambodia are free to do so.